drostron/slamdata-docs/source/slamdown-reference.rst

 ---------------------------

 The following inline elements are supported in SlamDown.
-In addition to standard Markdown elements, there is also the ability to `evaluate a SQL query <#evaluated-sql-query>`__ and put the result into the content.
+In addition to standard Markdown elements, there is also the ability to `evaluate an SQL query <#evaluated-sql-query>`__ and put the result into the content.